-A complainant may pursue available civil law remedies outside of SDCCS' complaint procedures.
+A complainant may pursue available civil law remedies outside of SDCCS's complaint procedures.
 Complainants may seek assistance from mediation centers or public/private interest attorneys.
-Civil law remedies that a court may impose include, but are not limited to, injunctions and restraining orders.
+Civil law remedies that may be imposed by a court include, but are not limited to, injunctions and restraining orders.
 For unlawful discrimination complaints arising under state law, however, a complainant must wait until sixty (60) calendar days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies.
-The moratorium does not apply to injunctive relief and is applicable only if SDCCS has appropriately and in a timely manner, apprised the complainant of their right to file a complaint
+The moratorium does not apply to injunctive relief and is applicable only if SDCCS has appropriately, and in a timely manner, apprised the complainant of their right to file a complaint.